 Two Pharmaceutical Companies Join Forces

-The Problem In our May 2010 issue, we wrote about the merger of vaccine development companies Inviragen and SingVax.
+In our May 2010 issue, we wrote about the merger of vaccine development companies Inviragen and SingVax.
 Both companies had been struggling to raise capital to continue their research work.
 SingVax, which is based in Singapore, was working to develop a vaccine for hand, foot, and mouth disease, a sometimes fatal childhood illness, while Inviragen, in Fort Collins, Colorado, was aiming its resources at creating a vaccine for dengue fever.
 Venture capitalist Fred Schwarzer believed if the two companies merged, the combined entity would be an attractive investment for his firm.

 SingVax chief Joe Santangelo and Inviragen CEO Dan Stinchcomb worried that it would be difficult to resolve issues such as how to prioritize research funding and how to combine two entities separated by 9,000 miles.